 What to expect at your visit to Lawrence Pediatrics:

 - When you arrive at the clinic, we will have you check in from your car via curbside check-in.
 A text message with directions will be sent to you 20 minutes prior to your appointment.
 If you do not receive the text, you can call into the office to notify us of your arrival.
 We have implemented this to limit exposure.

 - Adults are required to wear a mask and children over 2 years of age are strongly encouraged to wear a mask.
 We know that kids are not always cooperative, and we understand.
 All we ask is that you try your best.
-If you forget your mask, we will have a limited number of cloth masks you can borrow while in the clinic.
+If you forget your mask, let us know at check-in so we may provide you one.

-- A nurse will escort you from your car into the building.
-You will go straight into a room that is disinfected before/after each use.
+- A receptionist will call you once your room is ready.
+You will stop at the check in desk briefly before being escorted to an exam room that is disinfected before/after each use.
 There will not be toys or books in the room, so you should bring something to keep your child entertained.

 - All doctors, nurses, and staff will continue to wear masks for all interactions.
 We may wear additional PPE if needed.

-- Well children and sick children will be brought in through different doors and will be seen in different areas of the building.
+- Well children and sick children will be brought into the office and exit the office through different doors and will be seen in different areas of the building.
 There will be dividers in place to help with social distancing.

 - We will try to limit the amount of time you spend in the building for your safety.